nmalkin/surveygizmo-backup/README.md

 2. Click "Download Survey List" near the bottom of the page to export a list of all your surveys.
 We use it to get the IDs of all the surveys.
 Note that this button [is available to account administrators only](https://help.surveygizmo.com/help/project-list).
 3. Put that CSV in the `surveygizmo` directory below this code, naming it `all_surveys.csv`.
 4. The code piggy-backs on your existing session cookies to run.
 The easiest way to get them is to open your browser's Developer Tools, go to the Network panel, and make a request (e.g., refresh the dashboard page).
 Click on one of the requests and click on the Cookies tab (or equivalent).
 There will be two you need, `PHPSESSID` and `appsact`.
-5. Make the cookie values available to the scripts: `export PHPSESSID=<value>;export APPSACT=<other value>`
+5. Make the cookie values available to the scripts: `export PHPSESSID=<value>;export appsact=<other value>`
 6. Now you should be ready to go.
-Download all your surveys with `python download_all.py`.
+Download all your surveys with `pipenv run python download_all.py`.
-7. If you'd like to run several downloads in parallel to speed things up, you can specify the number of threads as a flag to the main script: `python download_all.py --parallel 4`.
+7. If you'd like to run several downloads in parallel to speed things up, you can specify the number of threads as a flag to the main script: `pipenv run python download_all.py --parallel 4`.
 8. If you're restarting the script a lot, you may want to try download the surveys in random order.
-There's a flag for that too: `python download_all.py --shuffle`.
+There's a flag for that too: `pipenv run python download_all.py --shuffle`.